Lab 01 - Agile Planning and Management using GitHub

 3. On the GitHub main page, select the Repositories tab and then select New.

-4. On the Create a new repository page, perform the following actions:
+4. On the Create a new repository page, do the following actions:

 • In the Owner drop-down list, select your GitHub user account name.